aws-samples/eksa-configs-for-oran/README.md

 Detailed instruction on Multus CNI plugin installation and Multus NetworkAttachmentDefinition CRD configuration for IPVLAN type is described in the following [link](https://anywhere.eks.amazonaws.com/docs/clustermgmt/networking/cluster-multus/).

+Note that depending on the number of your O-RAN CNF pods and their networking requirements, you may need to increase the default memory request/limit value of Multus daemonset from 50Mb to more, to avoid the OOM issue.

 ## 5. Disable Chrony on EKS-A Worker assigned for DU workload

 ### 5.1.
 Disable Chrony service